farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 python etl.py

-## ETL Pipeline
+## ETL Pipeline Steps:

-Load the credentials from dl.cfg
+- Load the credentials from dl.cfg
-Load the Data which are in JSON Files(Song Data and Log Data) After loading the JSON Files from S3 4.Use Spark process this JSON files and then generate a set of Fact and Dimension Tables Load back these dimensional process to S
+- Load the Data which are in JSON Files(Song Data and Log Data)
+- After loading the JSON Files from S3 use Spark processes to generate a set of Fact and Dimension Tables
-To run on an Jupyter Notebook powered by an EMR cluster, import the notebook found in this project.
+- Load these partitioned parquet files back to S3 ready for analysis